wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_task_data_parallelism.md

 ### Basic concept

 So far in this module we've only considered sequential tasks.
 In other words, each task can only use a single core.
-But in the [Data-Parallelism tab of the Multicore Computing module]({{site.baseurl}}/pedagogic_modules/pdcc/multi_core_computing), we learned about **Data Parallelism**: the notion that a sequential task can be rewritten as a set of parallel tasks, with likely a remaining sequential portion of the execution.
-Then, in that same module, we learned about **Amdahl's Law**, which quantifies the data-parallel task's execution time on a given number of cores, given what fraction of the execution time has to remain sequential.
+But in the Data-Parallelism tab of the [Multicore Computing module]({{site.baseurl}}/pedagogic_modules/pdcc/multi_core_computing), we learned about **Data Parallelism**: the notion that a sequential task can be rewritten as a set of parallel tasks, with likely a remaining sequential portion of the execution.
+Then, in that same module, we learned about **Amdahl's Law**, which quantifies the data-parallel task's execution time on a given number of cores, given what fraction of the task's work has to remain sequential.
 You may want to review this content before proceeding.

 *Let's consider workflows in which  some tasks are data-parallel*.
 For this tasks we need to decide